bangerth/helmholtz/readme.md

 ## No attenuation

-We can check for the correctness of the program using the following set up: Let us choose a cylinder along the _x_-axis with length 4 and radius
-1. We use a scaling factor of 0.001, so this corresponds to a length _L_=4mm and radius _r_=1mm.
+We can check for the correctness of the program using the following set up: Let us choose a cylinder along the _x_-axis with length 4 and radius 1.
+We use a scaling factor of 0.001, so this corresponds to a length _L_=4mm and radius _r_=1mm.
 Meshes for this set up are saved in the `geometries/cylinder-from-dealii/` directory, along with sample input files discussed below.
+(The derivations below assume that the cylinder goes from _x=0_ to _x=L_, but in actual fact the geometry stored in the mesh files uses a geometry that goes from _x=-L/2_ to _x=L/2_.
+This only translates the solution to the left, and the only place where we have to come back to that is where we evaluate point values.)

 The solution to this problem is one-dimensional, and reads
 ```